GiorgosNikitopoulos/XDP_Sockstress_Mitigation/README.md

 What Sockstress does in this mode is send a SYN packet to the victim’s IP address with window size 59395 and as it receives the ACK reply from the target it sends back a TCP ACK packet with zero window length.
-This mode of attack is referred to by the [Wikipedia article on sockstress](https://en.wikipedia.org/wiki/Sockstress) as *Zero window connection stress*.
+This mode of attack is referred to by the [Wikipedia Article on Sockstress](https://en.wikipedia.org/wiki/Sockstress) as *Zero window connection stress*.

 There are however many more attack scenarios that are not covered by the aforementioned implementation of Sockstress.
 Such attack scenarios are: